-In response to this public health crisis, many individuals, foundations and corporations have made contributions to the Center for American Indian Health's COVID-19 Emergency Fund.
-We are tremendously grateful for every critical gift to this fund
+As the pandemic continues, we must continue to give strong support to our well-skilled and courageous Native American workforce and find resources to support families to stay safe physically, mentally, emotionally and spiritually.
+In response to this public health crisis, many individuals, foundations and corporations have made contributions to the Center for American Indian Health's COVID-19 Fund.
+We are tremendously grateful for every critical contribution.

 Materials Development for Tribal Use